jforget/raku-Date-Calendar-MayaAztec/README.md

 # --> 2012-12-21 (for 21st December 2012)
 ```

-The  Perl and  Raku conference  in North  America will  take place  in
+The Perl  and Raku conference in  North America was scheduled  to take
-Houston,  starting on  2020-06-20.
-What  does the  southern neighbours
+place  in Houston,  starting  on 2020-06-20.
+What  does the  southern
-call this date?
+neighbours call this date?

 ```perl6
 use Date::Calendar::Maya;